 How many NYC schools still contain asbestos?

-According to NYC Department of Education records and environmental audits, approximately 733 schools in the New York City public school system contain asbestos-containing materials.
-This includes insulation, floor tiles, pipe wrap, and roofing materials that pose ongoing exposure risks to students, teachers, and staff.
+According to NYC Department of Education records and environmental audits, approximately 733 schools in the New York City public school system contain asbestos-containing materials (ACM).
+This includes contaminated insulation, floor tiles, pipe wrap, and roofing materials that pose ongoing exposure risks to students, teachers, and staff.

 What is AHERA and how does it apply to NYC schools?

-The Asbestos Hazard Emergency Response Act (AHERA) of 1986 requires schools to identify, assess, and manage asbestos-containing materials.
-Schools must conduct inspections every three years, maintain asbestos management plans, and notify parents and staff of asbestos locations.
+The Asbestos Hazard Emergency Response Act (AHERA) of 1986 requires schools to identify, assess, and manage ACM.
+Schools must conduct inspections every three years, maintain management plans, and notify parents and staff of contaminated locations.
 NYC schools are required to comply with AHERA standards, though compliance failures have been repeatedly documented.

 Can school employees sue for asbestos exposure in NYC schools?

 Yes.
-School employees, including teachers, custodians, maintenance workers, and administrators exposed to asbestos may have legal claims against the NYC Department of Education or third parties.
+School employees, including teachers, custodians, maintenance workers, and administrators exposed to these hazardous materials may have legal claims against the NYC Department of Education or third parties.
 Claims typically involve negligence, failure to maintain safe conditions, or failure to provide adequate warnings.
 Mesothelioma attorneys can evaluate your exposure history and potential compensation.

 What health risks does asbestos exposure in schools pose?

-Asbestos fibers, when inhaled, can cause mesothelioma (cancer of the lung lining), lung cancer, and asbestosis (lung scarring).
-School staff with long-term exposure face elevated risk, particularly custodians and maintenance workers who handle repairs near asbestos-containing materials.
+When inhaled, these microscopic fibers can cause mesothelioma (cancer of the lung lining), lung cancer, and asbestosis (lung scarring).
+School staff with long-term exposure face elevated risk, particularly custodians and maintenance workers who handle repairs near contaminated materials.
 Health effects typically develop 10-50 years after initial exposure.

 What should parents and school staff do if they suspect asbestos exposure?

-First, contact your school's asbestos management coordinator to request the current AHERA management plan and asbestos survey.
+First, contact your school's AHERA coordinator to request the current management plan and survey records.
 You can also file a complaint with the NYC Department of Environmental Protection.
 If you've been exposed for years and are experiencing respiratory symptoms, consult a physician and contact a mesothelioma attorney to discuss potential legal claims.

 Has the NYC Department of Education faced penalties for asbestos violations?

 Yes.
-The EPA and NYC Department of Environmental Protection have issued citations and penalties against the NYC DOE for AHERA violations, including inadequate inspections, failure to notify staff and parents, and improper asbestos management.
-Despite these penalties, widespread asbestos remains in hundreds of schools.
+The EPA and NYC Department of Environmental Protection have issued citations and penalties against the NYC DOE for AHERA violations, including inadequate inspections, failure to notify staff and parents, and improper management of hazardous materials.
+Despite these penalties, widespread contamination remains in hundreds of schools.

 What types of materials in schools contain asbestos?

-Common asbestos-containing materials in older NYC schools include pipe insulation, floor tiles and mastic, ceiling tiles, roofing materials, boiler insulation, fireproofing spray, gaskets, and window sealants.
-Many schools built before the 1980s contain multiple asbestos sources in crawl spaces, mechanical rooms, and above drop ceilings.
+Common ACM in older NYC schools include pipe insulation, floor tiles and mastic, ceiling tiles, roofing materials, boiler insulation, fireproofing spray, gaskets, and window sealants.
+Many schools built before the 1980s contain multiple contamination sources in crawl spaces, mechanical rooms, and above drop ceilings.

 How long have asbestos problems existed in NYC schools?

-Asbestos-related issues in NYC schools date back decades.
-The 1986 AHERA law was passed partly in response to asbestos discoveries in schools nationwide.
-Despite 40+ years of regulations, NYC still has 733 schools with confirmed asbestos, suggesting long-term failure in removal and management programs.
+Contamination issues in NYC schools date back decades.
+The 1986 AHERA law was passed partly in response to hazardous material discoveries in schools nationwide.
+Despite 40+ years of regulations, NYC still has 733 schools with confirmed ACM, suggesting long-term failure in removal and management programs.

 References

-- Occupational Asbestos Exposure Quick Reference - WikiMesothelioma — https://wikimesothelioma.com/Occupational_Asbestos_Exposure_Quick_Reference
+- [7] WikiMesothelioma — Occupational Asbestos Exposure Quick Reference

-- NYC Department of Environmental Protection - Environmental Quality — https://www.nyc.gov/site/dep/index.page
+- [10] NYC DEP — Department of Environmental Protection

-- NYC Department of Education - Safety and Health — https://www.schools.nyc.gov/about-us/policies
+- [11] NYC DOE — Department of Education Safety and Health

 Related Topics